 Fresh knowledge has in most cases an expiry date.
-In the new century it is often much closer than before.
-Societal transformation that took decades during the past centuries now takes years and sometimes months.
-Despite this the school-system still focuses on distributing and measuring knowledge.
-This is troublesome since it to a large extent prepares the learners with knowledge that concerns yesterday’s news.
+In the new century, it is often much closer than before.
+The societal transformation that took decades during the past centuries now takes years and sometimes months.
+Despite this, the school-system still focuses on distributing and measuring knowledge.
+This is troublesome since it to a large extent prepares the learners with the knowledge that concerns yesterday’s news.

 Deficits with traditional testing

-Besides the problems with focus on knowledge the methods of traditional assessments often are too simplified, abstract and decontextualized to fulfil current educational requirements.
-To meet the demands of the 21th Century it is time to leave the fact-based assessments behind and turn to performance-based testing that measure understanding and skills.
+Besides the problems with the focus on knowledge, the methods of traditional assessments often are too simplified, abstract and decontextualized to fulfil current educational requirements.
+To meet the demands of the 21st Century it is time to leave the fact-based assessments behind and turn to performance-based testing that measures understanding and skills.

 “A test is education’s equivalent of a ruler, thermometer, or radar gun.
 But a test does not typically improve learning any more than a thermometer cures a fever; both are simply tools.”